Section 37/41 of the Mental Health Act

 - reduces the risk that your condition will deteriorate.

 It can include things like social care, supported housing, and treatment.

-Do I have to tell employers that I have been on this section?
+Do I have to tell employers about my hospital order?

-Sometimes you have to tell people about criminal convictions.
+Sometimes you must tell people about criminal convictions.
 For example, when you apply for a job.
 But you usually don’t have to tell anyone once your conviction is ‘spent’.

-A section 37 hospital order becomes spent as soon as you are discharged from it.
-This applies whether or not you had a section 41 restriction order.
+A restricted hospital order becomes spent as soon as you are fully discharged from it.

 Care Quality Commission (CQC)